SanchayanDutta/Optimal-Question-Asking/25-animals-oqa-dataset/plots/README.txt

 - 25_animals_entropy_seeds.csv           Ten samples per step and model to illustrate variation
 - 25_animals_entropy_plot.png            Line plot with error bars
 - make_plot.py                           Script that recreates the figure from the CSV

-Notes
-- Values are approximate and intended for API experiments and figure reproduction.
-- The trajectories are intentionally offset so this figure is visually distinct.